 - Back-pain during labour that doesn’t disappear between contractions

 - Increased risk of instrumental or surgical birth

 - Increased stress on baby’s head and nervous system

 Some women birth a posterior baby just fine.
 Those include but are not limited to, women who’ve given birth without difficulty before, those with an average or smaller baby, a labouring woman who’s able to move about freely and allow her baby to rotate into an “anterior” (the optimal) position.

 Baby in optimal position: head down and flexed, back out.

 - Feeling kicks or flutters at the front

 - Frequent urination (more frequent than with anterior pregnancy)

-- Belly appears flat or lumpy
+- Belly appears flat on top or lumpy

 - Fetal heart-tones may be difficult to hear